 Princess Marie Louise’s marriage to Prince Aribert of Anhalt, on 6 July 1891, was performed at St. George’s Chapel.
 Among the guests at the wedding were the German Emperor and Empress, Wilhelm II and Auguste Viktoria.
 Marie Louise was led down the aisle by her father, Prince Christian and her brother, “Abby”, Prince Albert of Schleswig-Holstein.
 Again, as in Frederica’s case, there were six bridesmaids for “Louie”, as Marie Louise was called by Queen Victoria.

 In contrast to the weddings of her daughters and daughters-in-law, the marriages of the Queen’s grandchildren were less the subject of photography and memorabilia.
 Princess Marie Louise was indeed photographed in her wedding dress, but this time there appears to have been no careful preservation of wedding lace flounces, blossoms or cakes, at least on the part of Queen Victoria.
-A favourite granddaughter, Princess Alix of Hesse – the future Tsarina Alexandra Feodorovna of Russia – promised to send Queen Victoria some trinkets of her marriage in St. Petersburg in 1894, of the “myrtle and orange blossom I wore at the Wedding, and a bit of the dress as soon as I can”.
-(Maylunas, A & Mironenko, S, A Lifelong Passion, Pg 113, 1997).
+A favourite granddaughter, Princess Alix of Hesse – the future Tsarina Alexandra Feodorovna of Russia – promised to send Queen Victoria some trinkets of her marriage to Tsar Nicholas II in St. Petersburg in 1894, of the myrtle and orange blossom she had worn, together with a cutting of her dress (Maylunas, A & Mironenko, S, A Lifelong Passion, Pg 113, 1997).
 Marie Louise wore a dress of white satin, trimmed with orange garlands and myrtle.
 As we might expect, the magnificent wedding veil was one that had meaning in Queen Victoria’s family.
 Marie Louise wore that of her mother, Princess Helena, who had herself worn it at her own wedding at the Private Chapel at Windsor, in 1866.

 The connections with St. George’s Chapel and these princesses, continued, however, even beyond their weddings, to the last.
 Following her death in 1926, Princess Frederica, Baroness von Pawel-Rammingen, was interred at St. George’s Chapel, in the Royal Vault.
 On her death in 1956, Princess Marie Louise was also buried in the Royal Vault, until she was transferred to the Royal Burial Ground at Frogmore on 3 April 1957, in front of the Royal Mausoleum of Queen Victoria and Prince Albert.